TannerBarcelos/me/src/content/pages/about.md

 ## Innovation and Problem-Solving

-I am very interested in Database Systems, Distributed Systems, and Machine Learning.
+I am very interested in the Web, Database Systems, Distributed Systems, and Machine Learning.
 I have a strong background in building scalable, high-performance web applications that deliver exceptional user experiences that solve complex problems in finance and AI/ML platforms.

 ## Continuous Learning